Facial hair in the military: Canada

-Effective 25 September 2018, the wearing of a beard is authorized for all CAF members upon attainment of their operationally functional point (OFP) or having completed developmental period one, whichever comes last.
-However, Commanders of Commands, Task Force Commanders and Commanding Officers retain the right to order restrictions on the wearing of a beard to meet safety and operational requirements.
-This includes restrictions pertaining to operations and training where, in a chemical biological radiological nuclear (CBRN) environment or CBRN training environment, a beard can be ordered to be removed to ensure force protection on operations or training.
-Such restrictions will be as temporary as feasible (E.G. as long as the entire duration of an operational tour in a CBRN environment or as short as a single training day for CBRN operations).
-Where current CAF equipment capabilities cannot ensure force protection or the ability to effectively employ safety systems while wearing a beard, beard restrictions for members using that equipment for operational or safety reasons may be put in place by a Commanding Officer.

-In no case is a beard permitted without a moustache, and only full beards may be worn (not goatees, van dykes, etc.) Beards are also allowed to be worn by personnel conducting OPFOR duties.
+As of 25 September 2018, the wearing of a beard was authorized for all CAF members upon attainment of their operationally functional point (OFP) or completion of developmental period one, whichever came later.
+However, commanders, task force commanders, and commanding officers retain the right to order restrictions on the wearing of beards to meet safety and operational requirements.
+This includes restrictions pertaining to operations and training, where, in a chemical, biological, radiological, nuclear (CBRN) environment or CBRN training environment, a beard can be ordered to be removed to ensure force protection during operations or training.
+Such restrictions will be as temporary as feasible (e.g., as long as the entire duration of an operational tour in a CBRN environment or as short as a single training day for CBRN operations).
+Where current CAF equipment capabilities cannot ensure force protection or the effective use of safety systems while wearing a beard, a commanding officer may impose beard restrictions for members using that equipment for operational or safety reasons.
+In no case was a beard permitted without a moustache, and only full beards could be worn (not goatees, van dykes, etc.) Beards are also allowed to be worn by personnel conducting OPFOR duties.

-New regulations set to take effect 6 September 2022 will allow the wearing of sideburns, beards, moustaches and goatees, or combination of style, for all members of the CAF from recruitment to release.
-There is no maximum or minimum length.
-Only, they must be kept neatly groomed and symmetrical in style while always complying with safety requirements and operational requirements.
+New regulations that came into effect on 6 September 2022 allow the wearing of sideburns, beards, moustaches, and goatees, or a combination of styles, for all members of the CAF from recruitment to release.
+There was no maximum or minimum length.
+However, they must be kept neatly groomed and symmetrical in style while always complying with safety requirements and operational requirements.
+New regulations came into effect on 2 July 2024, restricting maximum facial hair length to 2.5cm.